Can you imagine what’s inside a lava cake?

 (And don’t forget to use a lot of blue and green!)

 That way you’ll have an amazing website.
 It will be competitive, fast-loading and loved by the search engines.
-On top of that, it will provide great user experience and will keep them come back for more.
+On top of that, it will provide great user experience and will keep them coming back for more.

 Which is all we want anyway!